 Library books will be mailed to the patron via Canada Post.
 Postage for books and return postage will be paid for by the Library for patrons in Canada.
 Patrons in the United States will pay their own return postage.

 Maximum of 5 books per subject, and a total of 25 items may be signed out at any given time.
 Loan period will be for 3 weeks.
 Materials may be renewed twice as long as they have not been requested by another borrower.
 Course texts and materials on the reserve shelf are not available under this arrangement.

 Journal or magazine articles from the Library’s print collection may be requested.
 Articles found online through the various online databases to which the Library subscribes to will not be supplied.

 Request a book or article using the Distance Education Request Form

 Interlibrary Loan Requests

-- Library materials may be borrowed for a three weeks.
+Library materials may be borrowed for three weeks.

-- Overdue notices are sent to your email account.
-The status of loans are reflected in each patron’s OnTRAC account, and should be checked regularly.
+Overdue notices are sent to your email account.
+The status of loans are reflected in each patron’s borrower's account in WorldCat, and should be checked regularly.